bcgov/gwells/README.md

 cd gwells
 docker-compose up
 ```
+### Connecting to Minio

-For gwells to interact with your local instance of Min.IO add the appropriate settings to your local machines HOSTS file:
+For gwells to interact with your local instance of Min.IO add the appropriate settings to your local machines `HOSTS` file:

 ```
 127.0.0.1 minio-public
+127.0.0.1 minio-private
 ```

 ### Connecting to PGAdmin

 > Information in this section reflects docker-compose as of `Nov 8th, 2023`

 PG Admin is setup in the `docker-compose up` and requires no additional installations